Minnesota Vikings pull off epic 33-30 overtime victory over the Buffalo Bills, coming back from a 17-point deficit – KION546

 Leading 27-10 in the third quarter and still 10 points ahead with five minutes left in the fourth, the Bills were cruising to a regulation time victory, but chaos unfolded around them in the final minutes of the fourth quarter, as the loss took them down to third place in the AFC East division.

-“Losing sucks,” Bills quarterback Josh Allen told reporters afterwards.
-“Sucks this way even worse.
-Horrendous second half.
-I’ve got to be better.
-I’ve got to be better … It’s on me.
-Can’t have that.”

-Much of the build-up to the game was dominated by questions surrounding Allen’s health after he suffered an elbow sprain in Buffalo’s loss to the New York Jets last week, but that had become a mere footnote by the final whistle.
+Much of the build-up to the game was dominated by questions surrounding Bills quarterback Josh Allen’s health after he suffered an elbow sprain in Buffalo’s loss to the New York Jets last week, but that had become a mere footnote by the final whistle.

 Any of Allen’s lingering discomfort was alleviated early by the strength of his team’s running game, with Devin Singletary rushing for two touchdowns in the first half.